|Study Group||Date & Time||Language||Location||Cost|

 Multiple-choice auto-graded quizzes will be posted in the cloud for Study Group participants.
 Pass all the quizzes to earn a certificate of program completion.
 Each qualified participant will receive a personalized Wolfram certificate.
 Some Study Groups include additional opportunities for certification, and all Study Groups provide helpful guidance for making progress in building your Wolfram Language skills and learning computational topics.

 Do I need to already know how to use the Wolfram Language?

 Not at all.
-The study groups start with the basics, and newcomers can join any session 15 minutes early for some extra help.
-Recordings from earlier sessions are available for review or for catching up.
+The Study Groups start with the basics, and newcomers can join any session 15 minutes early for some extra help.
+Archived sessions are linked above for review or for catching up.

 What do I need in order to participate?